...

 Fenbendazole is a benzimidazole primarily used to treat parasites.
 Some common names for Fenbendazole are Panacur® and Safe-Guard®.
 Recently, people have been increasingly turning to this medication for cancer treatment.
 We’ve broken down the essential things you need to know about the Fenbendazole dewormer for cancer in humans.

-The use of anti-cancer medications known as MTAs is widespread, though their effectiveness is often reduced by the development of drug resistance.
-Fenbendazole acts as a moderate microtubule destabilizing agent and possesses a potent antitumor effect.
-Fenbendazole causes cancer cells to erupt by modulating multiple cellular pathways.
+The use of anti-cancer medications known as MTAs (microtubule targeting agents) is widespread, though their effectiveness is often reduced by the development of drug resistance.
+Fenbendazole acts as a moderate microtubule destabilizing agent and some studies have shown it has an antitumour effect.
+Fenbendazole causes cancer cells to die by modulating multiple cellular pathways.

 Watch the Video: Is Fenbendazole Safe for Cancer Patients?